Background and Context

 Vulnerable Populations

-Journalists, activists, and dissidents in authoritarian regimes face heightened risks.
+Users in high-risk situations face heightened risks.
 Without E2EE protection, their communications become accessible to law enforcement requests, potentially endangering sources and exposing sensitive information.

 Business Users